quire-api/quire-api/src/main/resources/description.md

 ## Registration for notifications

-To receive notifications, the app can *follow* tasks or projects it cares.
-By sending a `PUT` request to the URL it'd like to follow.
+If the app wants to receive notifications of a specific projects or tasks, it can *follow* the projects or apps by sending a `PUT` request to the URL.
 To add a follower, the body of the request can be:

 ```
 {